i-love-flamingo/flamingo/docs/docs/6. Integration Testing/4_Run Tests.md

 6. Run your test in Intellij

 ### 2.1) Options/Configurations to run tests
 Is it possible to run the tests in different ways.

-Please adjust your run configuration to one of the following options (Run -> Edit Configurations... -> Your created gradle run configurations -> Arguments:)
+***IntelliJ:*** Please adjust your run configuration to one of the following options (Run -> Edit Configurations... -> Your created gradle run configurations -> Arguments:) \

 1. Run your test with a local chrome webdriver against your local docker environment \
 `-PtestTarget=compose -Pgeb.env=chrome`